Website Verification - Filters

 Filename extension:

-Use this filter to view all found links sorted by the file extensions.
+This filter displays all detected links sorted by the file extensions.

 File groups:

-This filter lets you view the links sorted by the file groups.
-When it's
+This filter displays the links sorted by the file groups.
+When unspecified,

-not specified the main groups are: Web documents, Web graphics, Archive files,
+the main default groups are as follows: Web documents, Web graphics, Archive

 Verification -> File Groups).